AsadGuru/user_app/README.md

 This project is a React-based web application that integrates with the Reqres API to manage users.
 The application includes authentication, displaying a list of users with pagination, and performing CRUD operations such as edit and delete.

+# Login into the application
+  email: 'eve.holt@reqres.in',  // Change this email
+  password: 'cityslicka'  // Change this password

 ## Features

 - **Authentication**: Allows users to log in using predefined credentials.